The Highways of North Carolina

 NC 43 avoiding downtown

-Between 1988-90, NC 43 was extended south to its current end with US 17 in southern New Bern.
+In July 1987 (NCDOT), NC 43 was extended south to US 17 (now US 17 Bus) in southern New Bern.
 This was accomplished with a short multiplex with US 17 Bus and US 17 in Vanceboro, an upgrade to SR 1401 Washington Post Rd and Weyerhauser Rd, a short multiplex with NC 55 and an upgrade to Glenburnie Rd.
 This extension was signed as a recommended bypass of Bridgeton-New Bern on both ends for US 17 through-traffic.

-By 1999, NC 43 was rerouted through Rocky Mount using Fairview Rd and Grand Ave. to reach Falls/Peachtree.
+In July 1998 (NCDOT), NC 43 was given one-way splits in Rocky Mount: NB continued to use Falls Rd; SB used Peachtree St then Grace St. Then NC 43 was rerouted using Fairview Rd and Grand Ave. to reach Falls/Peachtree.
 Up until then, NC 43 used Cokey Rd all the way to US 301 Bus and Falls Rd. leaving downtown.
-Cokey Rd became secondary, while a small piece of Falls/Peachtree remains part of NC 48.
+Cokey Rd became secondary, while a small piece of Falls/Peachtree remained part of NC 48.

 1968 Edgecombe County